machine-learning-study-group/time-series-millenium-goals/README.md

 Project details:
 https://www.drivendata.org/competitions/1/united-nations-millennium-development-goals

-There are five notebooks corresponding to the stages described in https://machinelearningmastery.com/process-for-working-through-machine-learning-problems/

-* 1-define-the-problem.ipynb
-* 2-prepare-data.ipynb
-* 3-spot-check-algorithms.ipynb
-* 4-improve-results.ipynb
-* 5-present-results.ipynb

-+ last experiments in LSTM_EXPERIMENTS folder

 There are two files in the dataset
 * training data which gives the values of particular metrics (AKA series) for a given country for the years 1972-2007 (many have years missing)
 * submission data which gives us the row IDs we need to predict one year (2008) and five years (2012) into the future

 ### Retrieve data
 The data directory is ignored by git and you need to retrieve manually the resources: